Back and Spine Injuries in Jones Act Cases

 If you are a seaman who suffered a back injury at work, you should immediately contact an experienced maritime personal injury attorney.
 In general, you have three years from the date of your injury to file a Jones Act claim.
 The claim can be filed in state or federal court.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing seamen who have suffered back and spine injuries against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.